e-Lehoa/PowerBI-Remapping/GitHub_Integration/README.md

 https://learn.microsoft.com/en-us/fabric/cicd/git-integration/git-get-started?tabs=github%2CGitHub%2Ccommit-to-git

 Background...
 This document provides some suggestions and personally adopted rules that were noted during a recent Premium Capacity Remapping / Region change.
 Use it to enhance your own planning, but know that it doesn't fit everyone's needs.
-It mentions

 Extra rules when using GitHub Integration for backup & recovery...
 1. Don't leave workspace GitHub connections until the last days.
 You want to start weeks in advance and allow for up to 2 hours for each workspace to be connected and synced.
 This is especially true for workspaces with dozens of objects or workspaces that include various unsupported object types.